FOREX-Euro takes breather after rally; Aussie dips

 Commodity currencies, which were given a lift on Wednesday after China cut its reserve requirements for commercial lenders for the first time in three years, gave back some of the previous day's gains.

-The Australian dollar fell 0.6 percent to $1.0219 after having jumped about 2.7 percent on Wednesday.
+The Australian dollar fell 0.7 percent to $1.0209 after having jumped 2.8 percent on Wednesday.
 Tough resistance is seen around $1.0335/40, the 61.8 percent retracement of its fall from late October to late November.

 The boost in market confidence from the central banks came at an opportune time for Spain to issue up to 3.75 billion euros of bonds later on Thursday.